ajs-voices/clandestine-providence-ascendant-1/manuscript/022-rise-and-fall-of-nightmares.md

 "It figures.
 Why not have my motherly figure fucking my father."

-She slapped my face and I could feel the blooming hand print.
+She slapped me hard and I could feel the blooming hand print against my cheek.
 "That is uncalled for.
 I will forgive you this one - act a child again and you and I will terminate this relationship."

 I looked down.
 "I'm sorry."

 "Really?"

 "Yes, ma'am.
 I shouldn't have said that.
 My anger got the best of me.
 I'm not angry at you.
-Or my father just another thing to deal with."
+Or my father.
+Just another thing to deal with."
 I rolled over on to my side with my back facing her, "I'd rather be left alone now."

 Margo put her hand on my shoulder and I had the urge to jerk it away but I hurt just rolling over so I didn't bother.
 "Two more doctors and you can see Dorian."